 (An aside: Not long after my mum died, I went to Glasgow – on a trip funded by a group of old university friends, who rightly and thoughtfully believed a train ticket would be a better idea than flowers for my mother’s funeral – and got the chance to reconnect with them.
 It turned out to be a poignant, but timely trip, as that very week one of that close knit crowd who had remained in the city after we all graduated was told that her cancer had returned, and was taken into hospital where, only a few short weeks later, she died, snuffing out a life that had been filled with brightness and warmth, and leaving the world a far colder and poorer place for her absence.
 And while I don’t want to talk too much about her death – her story is not mine to tell – I’ll always be grateful that through that serendipitous generosity I got to spend much of that week with her (a week in which she, breathless in her hospital bed, took the time to console me for my loss: such was the person she was, the size of her spirit).
 And I also saw how kindness creates communities, as her friends and family rallied to support her: the selfless and unshowy practical acts of friends banding together to keep someone else afloat.)

 I’ve been thinking about this a lot lately – it’s that time of year, I guess.
-And also because I’ve been reading Amanda Palmer’s book The Art of Asking, and it’s an inspiring read, but one that provokes introspection.
+And also because I’ve been reading Amanda Palmer’s The Art of Asking: How I learned to stop worrying and let people help and it’s an inspiring read, but one that provokes introspection.
 Palmer is the kind of woman I admire but could never be – far more comfortable with chaos than I could ever manage (I read about the house she lived in, always bustling with strangers, and it literally makes me feel a bit queasy: I like my solitude, and my space).
 But she talks a lot about how art is an exchange, and how much of her early career was based on, basically, asking fans of her band to help them out, but how she also struggled when it came to accepting financial help from her husband, Neil Gaiman: the push and pull of the creative life.
 Of any life.

 It made me look at how weird and self-conscious I can be about asking for help for my own work (‘oh, god, there she is: banging on about those stupid books again!
 FFS, we’re sick of it, shut up already.
 Does she think she’s actually good at this shit?
 Does she think she’s a real writer?’).
 It’s not something I’m comfortable with (I do it, slightly cringingly: ‘if you like my books, can you review them?
 Can you tell people?
 Can you read this blog post?
 Can you maybe come see my play?
 Click that link for me to get hits on a website so they’ll want to hire me more?’).
 And yet, I’m always happy to support others: I’ve sat in cold churches in small audiences watching amateur plays, I’ve bought cheaply burned CDs and tweeted about friend’s rock bands – and I’ve been happy to do so.
 Look at me, supporting the arts!
 Being all cutting edge at the frontline of someone else’s creativity is actually an exciting thing to be.
 Why am I assuming I’m more generous and supportive (and whisper it, special) than anyone else?
 Or is that I secretly think everyone else’s art is worth supporting, but I’m just a big old fraud who risks exposure at every turn?
 Look at me!
 But not too closely, or you’ll see the cracks.